cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/engine.md

 }
 ```

+## server.Hertz

 ### Initializing the Server

 Hertz provides two functions in the `server` package to initialize servers: `New` and `Default`.

-The default function, `Default` uses the middleware called `Recovery` to prevent service crashes caused by panicking
+The default function `Default` uses the middleware called `Recovery` to prevent service crashes caused by panicking
 during runtime.

 ```go